Juanvalgreen/3dShoesEcommerce/README.md

 Go to the [Demo][df1]

 # About the project
-FootShop is a marketplace where Buyers and Sellers can make anonymous offers on a wide variety of streetwear, electronics and collectibles.
+FootShop is a marketplace where Buyers can make anonymous offers on a wide variety of streetwear, electronics and collectibles.

 🧑‍🎓 This is a small project ith the intention of practicing the basic concepts of web development.
 Developed with THREE.js to load models.